Cebuano grammar: Nga

 The linker nga (pronounced /ŋa/) shows the relationship between modifiers to the head of the phrase.
 Examples of such relationships are adjective–noun, clause–noun, adverb–verb, adverb–adjective and noun–noun.
 Without the intervening linker, juxtaposition of modifier and head can constitute, not a phrase, but a sentence unto itself.

-Compare the phrase ang batang lalaki ("the/a young man/boy") and the sentence ang bata lalaki ("the child is male" or "the child is a boy").
+Compare the phrase ang batang lalaki ("the/a young man/boy") and the sentence ang batà lalaki ("the child is male" or "the child is a boy").

 After words that end in a monophthong, diphthong or -n, nga is optionally reduced to the suffix -ng /-ŋ/.

 Unlike Tagalog, which uses the linker na for all modifiers, including numbers, the Cebuano linker nga is not used with numbers; ka, as shown below, is used instead.

 Ka

 The linker ka is used to link a number and the phrase it modifies.
-Buok (whole) is sometimes used with ka.
+Buók (whole) is sometimes used with ka.

 Enclitic particles

 Cebuano uses a lot of particles that could change the intended meaning or expression of a sentence.
 Here is a list of particles used in day-to-day conversation: